YounesN/GOMC_Manual_Web/input_file.rst

 - ``NBFIX``
   - This tag name only should be used if CHARMM force field is being used.
 This section allows in- teraction between two pairs of atoms to be modified, done by specifying two atom type names followed by minimum energy and minimum radius.
 In order to modify 1-4 interaction, a second minimum energy and minimum radius need to be defined; otherwise, the same parameter will be considered for 1-4 interaction.

   ..
-Note:: Please pay attention that in this section we define minimum radius, not (minimum ra- dius)/2 as it is defined in the NONBONDED section.
+Note:: Please pay attention that in this section we define minimum radius, not (minimum radius)/2 as it is defined in the NONBONDED section.

   Currently, supported sections of the ``CHARMM`` compliant file include ``BONDS``, ``ANGLES``, ``DIHEDRALS``, ``NONBONDED``, ``NBFIX``.
 Other sections such as ``CMAP`` are not currently read or supported.